-Choose an account and click on it.
-If the account you're looking to add is not on the list, you can click on "Use another account".
-Then, click on "Allow" to move to the next screen.
+Click on the method you'd prefer to use.
+If the account you're looking to add is not on the list, you click Use Another Account.
+Then, click Allow to move to the next screen.

 Who: Who do you want to email?